jeffersonvivanco/C_Notes/README.md

 * run: runs the code, ex: run AAAA, runs the code with a command line argument of AAA
 * x/s: examines a variable or data structure, x is for examines and s is for string,
 * print: prints, can do arithmetic as well
+* disass: disassembles a function ex -> disass main
+* cont: continues to run the program

 ### Memory Segmentation
 A compiled program's memory is divided into five segments